Hanafi school: Indian subcontinent

 The Hanafi school spread to India from Transoxiana and eastern Persia.
-To consolidate control over his realm, the Mughal emperor Aurangzeb ordered the compilation of Hanafi fatwas.
-Completed between 1664 and 1672, the resulting al-Fatawa l-ʿAlamgiriyya selected legal opinions from earlier Hanafi legal works and is modelled after the Hidayah of al-Marghinani.
+To consolidate control over his realm, the Mughal emperor Awrangzib ordered the compilation of Hanafi fatwas.
+Completed between 1664 and 1672, the resulting al-Fatawa l-ʿAlamgiriyya selected legal opinions from earlier Hanafi legal works and is modelled after the Hidaya of al-Marghinani.

 During the colonization of India, the East India Company sought to create a "complete digest of Hindu and Mussulman law" to eliminate legal pluralism.
-The resulting Anglo-Muhammadan law was based in part on a translation of al-Marghinani's Hidayah, which was chosen for its brevity and its belonging to the Hanafi school, which most Indian Muslims followed.
-Consequently, the Hidayah was effectively codified and severed from the Hanafi commentarial tradition under which it was traditionally interpreted.
+The resulting Anglo-Muhammadan law was based in part on a translation of al-Marghinani's Hidaya, which was chosen for its brevity and its belonging to the Hanafi school, which most Indian Muslims followed.
+Consequently, the Hidaya was effectively codified and severed from the Hanafi commentarial tradition under which it was traditionally interpreted.

-In the 19th century, the Hanafi Deobandi movement emerged in India.
-The Deobandis' legal views include strict adherence (taqlid) to a legal school in contradistinction to the Ahl-i Hadith movement, and emphasise the importance of hadith.
+In the 19th century, the Barelvi and Deobandi movements emerged in India.
+Their legal views included strict adherence (taqlid) to a legal school in contradistinction to the Ahl-i Hadith movement, and emphasised the importance of hadith.
 The Deobandi acceptance of Ibn al-Humam's approach to hadith criticism culminated in the I'la al-Sunan of Deobandi scholar Zafar Ahmad Usmani, a work that attempts to justify Hanafi positions using hadith.